6 Scare-Free Haunts for Timid Tots

 Location: Aquarium of the Pacific at 100 Aquarium Way in Long Beach

-This fun, creative, interactive, animated house display has become a neighborhood tradition for years.
+This fun, creative, interactive and animated house display has become a neighborhood tradition for years.
 Ask around – there are families who’ve been coming to Boney Island since their kids were crawling and now those same kids are running from one lawn attraction to the next.
-Follow your ghost host with the most, Seymour Bones, as he delights you in the wonders of Boney Island.
-Climb the haunted tree house, see a skeleton try his luck at shadow puppetry, bust-a-move along side dancing spiders and more.
+Follow your ghost host with the most, Seymour Bones, as he introduces the wonders of Boney Island.
+Climb the haunted tree house, see a skeleton try his luck at shadow puppetry, bust a move along side dancing spiders and more.

-Created by former special effect artists and Hollywood producers, this is just the right amount of scary for little trick or treaters.
+Created by former special effect artists and Hollywood producers, this is just the right amount of spooky for little trick or treaters.
 Oh, and it’s totally free.

-Dates: Saturday and Sunday October 19 and 20, October 24 through October 31
+Dates: October 18 & 19 and October 22 through Halloween night

 Location: 4602 Morse Ave. in Sherman Oaks

-The Legend of Sleepy Hallow at Riley Farms
+The Legend of Sleepy Hollow at Riley Farms

-Things are getting a little spooky down at Rileys Farm where Washington Irving’s famous Halloween tale comes to life for the pint-sized crowd.
-Enjoy apple-bobbing, pie-eating contests, pumpkin seed spitting, dancing, country music, and more.
+Things are getting a little old fashioned down at Rileys Farm where Washington Irving’s famous Halloween tale comes to life for the pint-sized crowd.
+Enjoy wholesome activities like apple-bobbing, pie-eating contests, pumpkin seed spitting, dancing, country music, and more.
 Admission includes a colonial style dinner.
-And for the adults – fine wines, ales, and hard ciders are available for an additional cost.
+And for the adults fine wines, ales, and hard ciders are available for an additional cost.
 After dinner, enjoy a three-act play about the legend of the Headless Horseman, who’s said to ride by later that night.
-(You can spend the day here apple picking, too!)
+For the smallest tots, skip the play to ensure sweet dreams.
+(Everyone can spend the day here apple picking, though!)

 Location: Rileys Farm at 12261 S. Oak Glen Road in Oak Glen